 Use squares or rectangles only—see section 2.4.5 for other layout examples

 Canada is full of magical places.
-In order to make them even more accessible, we now indicate the geographic coordinates from where each photo was taken, in small type, on the image.
+In order to make them even more accessible, we like to indicate the location from where each photo was taken, in small type, on the image.
 It must be subtle but readable, like a credit.
-You extract the coordinates from Google (either the search engine or Google Maps) from the most specific information you have.
-When possible, cameras should record coordinates of each picture for usage in marketing applications (on photo).

 Font: Suisse Int'l Semibold